 Please note that payments received in excess of the amount billed will either be placed on deposit for upcoming quarters, or the payment will be returned to the sender.
 (In the case of wire transfers, the wire transfer will be reversed to return funds back to the originating account and it will also include the bank charge fee).

 You have the right to cancel the enrollment agreement for a program of instruction, without any penalty or obligations, and obtain a refund of charges paid, through attendance at the first class session or the seventh calendar day after enrollment, whichever is later.
 After the end of the cancellation period, you also have the right to stop school at any time; and you have the right to receive a pro rata refund if you have completed 60 percent or less of the scheduled days in the current payment period in your program through the last day of attendance.

-For the purpose of determining a refund under this section, a student shall be deemed to have withdrawn from a program of instruction when any of the following occurs:
+For the purpose of determining a refund under this section and establishing a date of determination, a student shall be deemed to have withdrawn from a program of instruction when any of the following occurs:

 - The student notifies the institution of the student’s withdrawal or as of the date of the student’s withdrawal, whichever is later.

 - The institution terminates the student’s enrollment for failure to maintain satisfactory progress; failure to abide by the rules and regulations of the institution; absences in excess of maximum set forth by the institution; and/or failure to meet financial obligations to the School.